acend/openshift-operations-training/content/en/docs/03/04_logging.md

 oc apply -f https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/03/resources/logging/sub_cluster-logging.yaml
 ```

-Verify the Elasticsearch Operator installation:
+Verify if the Elasticsearch Operator installation succeeded.
+In order to find that out, check for the resource `clusterserviceversion` (or `csv` for short) in all namespaces.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc get csv --all-namespaces